Anandjasal/To-Do-List/README.md

 Contributions are always welcome!

 This project was created by **Rohit Sharma** .
-If you have any feedback or suggestions, please contact me at **28rohitsharmait@gmail.com** .
+If you have any feedback or suggestions, please contact me at **anandjasal3636@gmail.com
+** .

 ## 🚀 About Me
-Hello, I'm Rohit Sharma, a web developer with 3 years of experience in the field.
+Hello, I'm Anand Jasal, a web developer with 3 years of experience in the field.
 I'm passionate about building web applications and creating user-friendly interfaces that make people's lives easier.
 My main areas of expertise include front-end and web design.

 ## Skills
 - C++ Programing
-- C Programing
-- Java
 - Problme Solving
 - Object Oriented Programing
 - HTML
 - CSS
-- CSS Tailwind
 - JavaScript
-- React
-- Node.js
 ## Feedback

 If you have any feedback, please reach out to me at anandjasal3636@gmail.com